Concordance of Seifert surfaces: Constructing a concordance

 \begin{lem} Let $D$ be a disk.
 Let $\tau=\tau_1\cup\cdots\cup\tau_n$ be an $n$-tangle in $D\times[0,1]$ such that each $\tau_i$ has one boundary point in $int(D)\times\{0\}$ and the other in $int(D)\times\{1\}$.
 Let $\delta(\tau)$ be the tangle in $D\times[-1,1]$ obtained by taking the union of $\tau$ and its mirror image in $D\times[-1,0]$.
 Then $\delta(\tau)$ is concordant to the trivial tangle $\varepsilon$. $\Box$\end{lem}

+Continuing with the proof of Lemma 4.1 one next constructs the Seifert surface $F\p$ be replacing the disjoint union of untwisted bands $F\cap(E^+)$ by the disjoint union of untwisted bands in $E^+$ whose centerlines form the tangle $\alpha$.
+These bands are chosen so that their intersections with $\partial E^+$ are the same as those of $F$ with $\partial E^+$.
+A similar construction in $\partial E^-$ then completes the construction of $F\p$. \\

-Continuing with the proof of Lemma 4.1 one next shows that $S^3-F\p$ is hyperbolic.
+One now shows that $S^3-F\p$ is hyperbolic.
 Figure 8 shows the new wedge of circles $W\p$.
 The exterior of $W\p\cap U$ is homeomorphic to the exterior of the tangle $\alpha$ and is therefore hyperbolic.
 The exterior of $W\p\cap L$ is homeomorphic to the exterior of the tangle $\gamma$.
 This can be seen as follows.
 Denote the arcs in $X$ by $\gamma_1$, $\ldots$ $\gamma_k$, numbered from left to right.
 Slide the lower endpoint of $\gamma_2$ along $\gamma_1$ and into $C\cap L$.
 Continue with $\gamma_3$ through $\gamma_{2g-1}$.
 The complement in $L$ of the new set of arcs is homeomorphic to the complement of $\gamma$ and is therefore hyperbolic.
 Since the exterior of $\beta$ in $C$ is a product the result follows.\end{proof}